dubo-dubon-duponey/docker-debian/ADVANCED.md

 The `context/cache` folder is part of the build context.

-As such, if it grows really big (with many different versions), assembling the final image will become slooooooow.
+As such, if it grows real big (with many different versions), assembling the final image will become slooooooow.

-It is recommended to clean-up this folder from older / useless versions from time to time to avoid such adverse side-effects.
+It is recommended to clean up this folder from older / useless versions from time to time to avoid such adverse side-effects.

 You may also override the cue `input: context:` and `output: directory` to better control where these artifacts are going.